Texas Storm Readiness Guide

 - Continue monitoring updates and instructions from local authorities.

-- If electrical appliances got wet, wait for an electrician to check the device before using it.
+- If your electrical appliances got wet, wait for an electrician to check the device before using it.

 - Avoid drinking or preparing food with tap water until you are sure it’s not contaminated.